mattheus-jordany/mattheus-jordany/README.md

-### Olá sou o Mattheus Jordany 👋
+Olá eu sou o Iago Boardman Padilha 👋
 US

-🔭 I'm currently studying Information Systems at Faculdade Federal de Lavras.
+🔭 I’m currently taking the RocketSeat programming course.
-🌱 I'm currently in the first semester.
+🌱 I’m currently in the third year of high school and in the third year of the IT technician.
-👯 Focused on improving C++, but still studying other languages like Python.
+⚡ Focused on improving in JavaScript, but still studying other languages such as C, PHP, HTML, CSS

 BR

-🔭 Atualmente estou fazendo Sistemas de Informação na Faculdade Federal de Lavras.
+🔭 Atualmente estou fazendo o curso de programação da RocketSeat.
-🌱 Atualmente estou no primeiro semestre.
+🌱 Atualmente estou no terceiro ano do ensino médio e no terceiro ano do técnico em informática.
-👯 Focado em melhorar em C++, mas ainda estudando outras linguagens como Python.
+👯 Focado em melhorar em JavaScript, mas ainda estudando outras linguagens como C, PHP, HTML, CSS.